-Tyro recently joined the lending market offering eligible Tyro Smart EFTPOS banking customers unsecured loans based on an understanding of their business.
+Tyro recently joined the lending market offering eligible Tyro EFTPOS Banking customers unsecured loans based on an understanding of their business.

-Tyro Smart Growth Funding is easy to access, comes with a flat fee, and there’s no need for collateral.
+Tyro Business Loans are easy to access, comes with a flat fee, and there’s no need for collateral.

-Customers can get a loan offer on your smartphone that’s ready to use.
-You simply choose the loan amount, how fast you want to repay it, and accept the offer with a few taps on your phone.
-The funds are then transferred into your interest-bearing Tyro Smart Account within minutes.
+Customers can get a loan offer on their smartphone that’s ready to use.
+You simply choose the loan amount, how fast you want to repay it, and accept the offer and provide a personal guarantee with a few taps on your phone.
+The funds are then transferred into your interest-bearing Tyro Bank Account within minutes.

 Explosion of fintech lending

 The market for small business lending in Australia is estimated to be around $250 billion.
 Australia’s fintech lending sector, which was virtually non-existent two years ago, is growing more rapidly than in the US or UK which both started more than a decade ago.

 Total fintech lending in Australia in 2015 was $466 million which was more than five times the previous year ($83 million).